 Skip to content

-Choose the format that best matches your downstream processing needs:
+Choose the format that matches your downstream processing:

-• Unified (default) — Plain text/markdown output, ideal for LLM prompts and full-text search
+• Unified (default) — Plain text/Markdown, for LLM prompts and full-text search

-• Element-Based — Flat array of typed elements with metadata, suitable for RAG chunking and semantic search
+• Element-Based — Flat array of typed elements with metadata, for RAG chunking and semantic search

-• Document Structure — Hierarchical tree with explicit parent-child references, best for knowledge graphs and structured applications
+• Document Structure — Hierarchical tree with explicit parent-child references, for knowledge graphs and structured apps

 Unified Output (Default)